Copyright © Washington County Weed Control. All rights reserved.

 Applicator Re-Certification Class

-Every year the LWRCWMA and the Washington County Weed Control Department hold a Re-Certification class at the Weed Department.
+Every year the LWRCWMA and the Washington County Weed Control Department hold a Re-Certification class.
 This class provides individuals with ISDA Private Applicator licenses to acquire credits that are required to keep their license active.
 The LWRCWMA and Bonnie Davis, Washington County Weed Control Superintendent, work closely with ISDA, Federal Agencies and area universities to provide attendees with interesting and informative classes.

 Please click on the Gallery below to view photos from previous classes.